-The Near Southeast Area Plan was adopted by the Planning Board on April 19 and is expected to be considered by City Council in May.
+The Near Southeast Area Plan was adopted by Denver City Council on May 22nd.
 This plan was the outcome of a two-year process, involving residents, community leaders and property owners, to identify needed updates to Blueprint's general land use guidance for the area.
-It made several changes to Future Neighborhood Context and Place, as described below.